 Lake Mackenzie is a bright blue lake that —if you can brave the cold —you can take a refreshing dip in!
 It’s really a spectacular lake and my personal favorite place to stay along the Routeburn Track.

 Important Note: Lake Howden Hut is no longer open.
 It was damaged in a landslide in 2020 and is no longer an option for a place to stay on the Routeburn Track.

-It is important to make the correct bookings well before you begin your hike on the Routeburn Track.
-You need to book your overnight stays in either huts or campsites in advance in addition to shuttle transportation.
+It is important to make the correct bookings well in advance before you begin your hike on the Routeburn Track.
+You need to book your overnight stays in either huts or campsites, in addition to shuttle transportation.

 During the “Great Walks season”, it is essential that you book your stay at any of the huts or campsites on the Routeburn Track well in advance.
 In fact, they often are fully booked months in advance, so the sooner you get around to it the better!

 Huts and campsites are both booked online on the Department of Conservation website.

 Bookings for the Great Walks seasons usually open in July prior to the season start, but the exact date changes each year so it is best to follow the DOC for updates.
 If you have exact dates you want for hiking the Routeburn Track, then I recommend booking on the day that bookings open just to ensure you don’t miss out.

 Outside of the Great Walks season bookings are not required.
 However, you must still pay for your stay.
 Visit a nearby DOC office the day of or before your hike to make this payment and obtain your payment receipt.
 The closest DOC offices to the Routeburn Track are located in Te Anau and Queenstown.

 Insider Tip: If a hut or campsite is fully booked on the Track for your desired dates, keep checking back on the website as cancellations happen all the time and spaces do become available, sometimes even a day or two in advance!